thegetty/quire-docs/content/documentation/serial-publications.md

 ---
-title: Use Existing Quire Projects as a Template
+title: Use an Existing Quire Project as a Template
 weight: 4155
 type: essay
 online: false